acising/KellectAgent-Windows/README.md

 1. *[filteredProcessID]*

-    Indicates to filter specific events based on the list of IDs in this tab.
-Process IDs are separated by spaces.
+    Indicates to filter events based on the list of PIDs separated by spaces.

 2. *[filteredEventIdentifier]*

-    Indicates filtering events through the combination of Event ProviderID and opcode, which we call EventIdentifier.
+    Indicates tracing events through the combination of Event ProviderID and opcode, which we call EventIdentifier.
 The specific event log details can be obtained in [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/win32/etw/fileio).
 ProviderID is the decimal form of the first part of the Guid class, and opcode is the EventType value under Remarks of BaseEvent Class Page.

     > **Note:** The event identifiers under this label are whitelisted and are the types of events we need to collect.